 Take A Random Getaway

 How many times have they said they’d like to go away one weekend, and you’ve mumbled in agreement but never done anything about it?
-Research has shown that vacations are good for your health and stave off heart problems.
+Research has shown that vacations, apart from being a lot of fun, they are also good for your health and stave off heart problems.
 Do your partner (and ticker) a favour: stick a pin in a random location and get away for a couple of days a few times a year.

 Self Development Hobbies